San Marcos Growers LogoSan Marcos Growers

 This tree has long been in cultivation in California and elsewhere in the world.
 Harry Butterfield in his Dates of Introduction of Trees and Shrubs to California (Landscape Horticulture University of California, Davis 1964), wrote that it was introduced into California by Sacramento agriculturist Colonel James Lafayette Warren in 1853 and trees of considerable size were noted by Dr. Franceschi when he arrived in Santa Barbara in 1893.
 We have grown this tough and showy tree since first listing it in our 1982 catalog and there are fines specimens of it in the Santa Barbara area including a grid planting of them inf from of the Student Services building on University of California Santa Barbara campus.
 This species received the prestigious Royal Horticultural Society Award of Garden Merit in 2012.

-This information about Erythrina crista-galli displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Erythrina crista-galli displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]